Azure/typespec-azure/website/src/content/docs/docs/howtos/Generate with tsp-client/local_spec_quickstart.md

 ---
-title:  Quickstart - Local development with tsp-client
+title:  Quickstart - Local development
 ---

 Follow these steps to work on a local TypeSpec project and generate a client library from your changes: